 CINCINNATI -- Earlier this summer, many of the people behind ESPN's NFL coverage sat down and ranked the best current players in the league.

-These rankings are based on votes from 90 of our NFL experts.
+While PFF's rankings were based on grades, ESPN.com's were based on votes from 90 of our NFL experts.
 Yes, that group includes yours truly, along with the other 32 team reporters who make up NFL Nation.
-Here is the full list of voters.
+Here is the full list of voters from ESPN.com, ESPN TV, ESPN The Magazine, ESPN Insider (including Football Outsiders and Pro Football Focus), ESPN fantasy, ESPN locals and ESPN Stats & Information.

 You can read the full 100-91 breakdown here.

-Here's the blurb on Bernard from the #NFLRank rankings:
+Here's the blurb on Whitworth from the #NFLRank rankings: